efigence/go-nagiosapi/README.md

-This is a template for Go app with gom-managed deps
+This is a template for Go app with gom-managed deps.
+Requires [gom installed](https://github.com/mattn/gom)